-In 2021, the first #BeeWell survey was completed by almost 40,000 young people.
-We published the findings from these surveys in March 2022, and all #BeeWell publications can be found here.
+We published the findings from the first year of surveys in March 2022, and all #BeeWell publications can be found here.
+Headline findings included: